 St. Bonaventure University is a small, private, liberal arts college located in Western New York.
 Founded in 1858, we are one of the oldest Franciscan schools.
 To this day our university pursues academic excellence through personalized attention that reflects the Franciscan tradition of valuing human relationships.
 With 2,000 students on campus we are also one of the smallest Division I schools in the country.
 We offer undergraduate programs in the liberal arts and sciences, business, education, and journalism and mass communication.
 At St. Bonaventure we are a community that nurtures compassion, seeks wisdom, and builds integrity.
 We hope you're interested in becoming a Bonnie!

 St. Bonaventure University is a private, religious school in a small town setting in St. Bonaventure, New York.
-Bonas was founded in 1858 and now enrolls around 2,540 students a year, including 1,839 undergrads.
-Bonas offers housing for up to 1,625 students.
+Bonas was founded in 1858 and the school currently enrolls around 4,290 students a year, which includes 3,486 undergraduate students.
+Bonas provides housing for up to 1,625 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 75% of students stay on-campus and participate in campus events and social life.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Bonas students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Bonas has many options for athletes.
 See them all and learn more about life at Bonas on the Student Life page.

-Let's take a look at each of these factors to get a clearer sense of what Bonas offers and if it might be a good fit for you.
+Let's take a look at these areas to get a clearer view of what Bonas offers and if the school seems like a good choice for you.

-It is moderately difficult to get into Bonas.
-Around 76% of applicants get into Bonas each year.
-Out of 3,015 applications received in 2021, 2,300 students were offered admission.
+Bonas is moderately difficult to get into.
+The university admitted 78% of all applicants in 2022.
+Out of 3,330 applications received in 2022, 2,605 students were offered admission.

-About 86% of students who start at Bonas return the next year.
-Around 74% of students who started at Bonas earn their Bachelor's degrees within six years.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Out of all the first-year, full-time undergrads who start at Bonas, around 73% are still enrolled the next year.
+Around 72% of students who started at Bonas earn their Bachelor's degrees within six years.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-In 2020, students graduated with an average of $34,569 in student loans for each student with debt.
+Graduates in the class of 2022 had an average of $33,984 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If St. Bonaventure University seems like a school you want to apply to, click the heart button to save it to your college list.